 Resources

 In October 2019, the European Commission adopted new regulations to promote energy-efficient, sustainable appliances and equipment across the European market.
-Together with energy labeling requirements adopted in March, the sweeping package of regulations is expected to avoid 331 megatons of CO2 cumulatively by 2030 and save each European household an average €150 (US$165) annually on energy bills.
+Together with energy labeling requirements adopted in March, the sweeping package of regulations is expected to avoid 331 million tons of CO2 cumulatively by 2030 and save each European household an average €150 (US$165) annually on energy bills.

 CLASP supported the package over the course of five years with inputs on testing, market data and international best practices, as well as analysis of the costs and benefits associated with various levels of policy ambition for lighting, televisions, computer monitors, commercial signage, residential and commercial refrigerators, and transformers.
-Europe team members Marie Baton and Michael Scholand supported development of nine ecodesign and energy labeling policy measures that together represent 87% of the annual carbon reductions in 2030.
+Europe team members Marie Baton and Michael Scholand supported development of nine ecodesign and energy labeling policy measures that together represent 87 percent of the annual carbon reductions in 2030.

 We use cookies to provide social media features, analyze our traffic, assist you with contacting us, and help improve your user experience on our website.
 By clicking “OK” you consent to the use of these types of cookies.
 However, some system cookies that are needed for this website to work properly have already been set.
 Learn more in our Privacy Policy.